-The hotel is a little further by walk, like 5 minutes but they also offer a shuttle to take you there especially useful for small kids and elderly.
-The property is new and very big and does offer great views of the Haram courtyard plus their lounge is excellent and offers dinner options in the executive lounge with cooked meals.
+The hotel is a little further by walk, like 8 minutes but they also offer a shuttle to take you to the bottom of the street near Hilton Suites, this is especially useful for small kids and the elderly.
+The property is new and very big and does offer great views of the Haram courtyard plus their lounge is excellent and offers dinner options in the executive lounge with cooked meals, unlike Conrad.

-Prices are also very good with off-peak season starting from £80 a night.
+Prices are also very good with the off-peak season starting from £80 a night.
 I didn’t really mind the location and when I went I expected a longer walk, the only thing is it’s a little steep.
-You can find good prices when booking on a Hilton sale.
+You can find good prices when booking a Hilton sale.

-Check out the Tripadvisor reviews here, if you are booking on a sale book on the Hilton website directly especially if you have Gold status.
+Check out the Tripadvisor reviews here, if you are booking a sale book on the Hilton website directly especially if you have Gold status.
 If you don’t then you might want to consider Hotels.com as they give you a reward night after every 10.

 You can book directly on the website or check out the TripAdvisor reviews.

-With the acquisition from Accor hotels Fairmont is now a great brand to consider especially because you can earn points with your stays under the Le Club Accor hotels umbrella.
+With the acquisition from Accor hotels, Fairmont is now a great brand to consider especially because you can earn points with your stays under the Le Club Accor hotels umbrella.

 Prices are decent starting from £140 a night in some off-peak seasons and considering it is in the Clock Tower you can have some amazing views.
-I know many of my readers especially those in Canada and the US where they had the branded credit card received some crazy upgrades to duplex apartments and stunning views of the Haram.
+Many of our readers have also received great upgrades in the hotel.

 If money is not an object and you don’t care about anything else but stunning views, good service and beautiful rooms then you should check out the Raffles Hotel in Makkah.